Editar

 • Process team: Use this option when the work item is for a subset of your business unit, organization, or group of people in your organization.
 Although we use the term process team, you can use any other term that is appropriate for your project.

-• Process sequence ID: Add this field as a custom Text (single line) field, so that users can enter an ID for the process.
-We recommend you add owners to all your work items types.
+• Process sequence ID: Add this field as a custom Text (single line) field, so that users can see the Microsoft assigned ID for the process.
+We do not recommend that you modify or change the Process sequence ID provided by Microsoft.
+When you need to add a custom process that is not included in our standard catalog, we recommend that you suffix the ID with custom letters for your organization to ensure there is no conflict in uptaking future releases of the catalog.
 Learn more at Add a custom field.

 • Accounts payables